fractal-analytics-platform/fractal-data/README.md

 - `PORT`: the port where fractal-data app is served;
 - `BIND_ADDRESS`: specifies the IP address for the server to bind to; use `0.0.0.0` (IPv4) or `::` (IPv6) to listen on all interfaces, `127.0.0.1` (IPv4) or `::1` (IPv6) for localhost only; the default value is `0.0.0.0`;
 - `FRACTAL_SERVER_URL`: the base URL of fractal-server;
+- `VIZARR_STATIC_FILES_PATH`: path to the files generated running `npm run build` in Vizarr source folder; this variable is optional and, if present, it will be used to serve Vizarr static files from the `/vizarr` endpoint;
 - `BASE_PATH`: base path of fractal-data application;
 - `AUTHORIZATION_SCHEME`: defines how the service verifies user authorization.
 The following options are available:
   - `fractal-server`: the paths that can be accessed by each user are retrieved calling fractal-server API.